tdmalone/coffee-shop-message/README.md

 * `CI` - optional

 The final `CI` variable above is optional, but recommended.
 If set (which it is [by default on Travis CI](https://docs.travis-ci.com/user/environment-variables/#Default-Environment-Variables), for instance), it will cause errors to be _thrown_ rather than returned as an [API Gateway style response](https://docs.aws.amazon.com/apigateway/latest/developerguide/handle-errors-in-lambda-integration.html).
 If not set, tests will still 'pass', as errors will be mapped to a HTTP status code rather than thrown.

-## TODO

-* Add basic unit tests
-* Come up with an easy way (Lambda func with static frontend?) for the shop or customers themselves to subscribe e-mails and mobile numbers to the SNS topic

 ## License